RanakJaiswar/A-algorithm/README.md

 		h(n) — this represents the heuristic estimated cost from node n to the goal node. f(n) — lowest cost in the neighboring node n

 		Each time A* enters a node, it calculates the cost, f(n)(n being the neighboring node), to travel to all of the neighboring nodes, and then enters the node with the lowest value of f(n).

-		T
-		hese values we calculate using the following formula: f(n) = g(n) + h(n)
+		These values we calculate using the following formula: f(n) = g(n) + h(n)

 install pygame